 - Carl Muggleton was a long serving top flight keeper, his son Sam, could take a mean throw in.
 One website states Sam is the uncle of Ben Williams (13 years Sam’s senior), a former Manchester United trainee keeper who went on to play well over 300 games in the lower leagues

-- Joe Spence, a regular at full back for City in the early 1950s was the son of Joseph Walter Spence, an England international who played for Manchester United throughout the 1920s.
+- Joe Spence (no relation to Ron Spence), a regular at full back for City in the early 1950s was the son of Joseph Walter Spence, an England international who played for Manchester United throughout the 1920s

 Other City families of note include:

 - Phil Burrows.
 Phil’s father and grandfather both played for Stockport.
 His Dad, Arthur Jnr once played against Ernest Swallow (no need to name his son here) in a famous cup tie, the “timeless” Division 3 North Cup game in March 1946 between Stockport and Doncaster.
 Meant to be played to a conclusion, the game was eventually abandoned after 203 minutes of playing time with scores level due to bad light, the longest ever senior English game.
 His Granddad, Arthur Snr, was named as twelfth man (non playing substitute) in the 1921 Division 2 game between Stockport and Leicester which attracted a record low of just 13 spectators.

 - Local striker Jeff Barmby failed to make the grade with City but had a long non league career at Scarborough.
 Son Nick played for Spurs, Everton and England whilst his son Jack came through the Manchester United junior system before moving to America.

 - Charlie Cooper had a month on loan with City in October 2016, Dad Mark was a decent lower league player and manager whilst grandfather Terry Cooper enjoued a long career at left back for Leeds and England.